Outcomes from a Workshop on "Educating Skillful Visualizers"

 This website captures insights and suggestions that emerged from the workshop, subsequently polished and somewhat expanded by the conveners.
 The website was reviewed by workshop attendees and two external invited reviewers.
 The intended audience includes educators who use visualizations in their teaching, plus researchers seeking to better understand how humans learn about the universe through representations.
 The span of learners under consideration ranges from elementary school through adult life-long learners, with the strongest emphasis on undergraduates.
 We address both visualization literacy (a set of practices, understandings, and habits of mind that would be of value to all inhabitants of 21st century Earth) and visualization mastery (a set of practices, understandings, and habits of mind that would be important to professionals in fields in which use of visualizations is a key competency).

 If you find this website interesting, please consider attending the 2019 Gordon Conference on Visualization in Science & Education, which will has this same theme: Educating Skillful Visualizers.
-You can also view a recorded webinar about the findings from this workshop.

 Learning Goals for skillful visualizers

 We agreed upon a shared set of learning goals that span across disciplines, ages, and visualization types.
 These include:

 - Learners should be able to interpret existing visualizations, as documented by their ability to articulate a narrative about the referent based on the representation.
 This ability encompasses standard types of visualizations as well as novel types of visualization they have not seen before.

 - Learners should be able to express their own ideas by creating appropriate visualizations.